shopware/docs/products/digital-sales-rooms/configuration/index.md

 ---

 # Digital Sales Rooms Configuration

-This section will show how to config *Digital Sales Rooms* plugin.
+This section will show how to configure *Digital Sales Rooms* plugin.
 Following sections gives you a detailed procedure of configuration.